mads-bisgaard/bayesh/README.md

 ![Bayesh Demo](assets/demo.gif)

 ## What is Bayesh?
 Bayesh is your personal shell assistant, designed to make your command-line experience smoother and more efficient.
-It learns from your shell history and suggests commands you’ve used before—no more digging through endless history logs!
+It learns from your shell history and suggests commands you’ve used before.
 Powered by [fzf](https://github.com/junegunn/fzf), Bayesh brings a sleek and intuitive UI to your terminal.

 ### Why Bayesh? 🤔
 - **Save Time:** Stop retyping or searching for commands you’ve already used.